-Richard Lewis BA MCIfA – Director
+Richard Lewis BA MCIfA – Managing Director

-Richard has also won several awards in the process of delivering his archaeological projects.
+Richard has won several awards in the process of delivering his archaeological projects.
 These include the Peter Neaverson Award for Digital Initiative and Innovation 2013 for the Ynysfach Ironworks 3D animated reconstruction and the British Archaeological Awards 2012 – Highly Commended for the investigation of an early-extractive Industrial landscape at Ffos-y-fran and was part of the team that won the UK Housing Awards 2014, Small Development of the Year category, for the excavation of a water-powered post-medieval brewery at Vulcan House, Merthyr Tydfil.

 Richard has been a full Member of the Chartered Institute for Archaeologists (CIfA) since 2007 and is fully committed to maintaining the high professional Standards and Codes of the Chartered Institute.
+Richard is a member of the Lithics Studies Society, the Association for Industrial Archaeology (AIA) and was also a Leader with the Council for British Archaeology Young Archaeologists Club for six years.

-Dr Graham Eyre-Morgan MCIfA – Senior Archaeologist
+Dr Graham Eyre-Morgan – Project Officer

 With over 30 years-experience in field archaeology and an involvement in British Archaeology on a professional basis since 1986, Graham has risen from site assistant to Unit Director and then Archaeological Curator, and Head of a Historic Environment Team.
 During this time Graham has experienced all types of archaeological work (including forensic) sites and periods, developing a wealth of experience to be utilised within the profession.